jrab89/number_theory_talk/slides.md

 What is a proof?

-You might think of a proof from a math class you had, but proofs exist outside mathematics.
+You might think of a proof from a math class you had, but proofs exist outside math

 So what's a higher level notion of what a proof is?